-Most countries also have governmental regulations to protect savers should a bank go out of business.
-In the U.K., up to £85,000 is protected per person and per bank.
+Some countries also have governmental regulations to protect savers should a bank go out of business.
+In the U.K., up to £85,000 is protected per eligible person and per bank.
 So if a person had multiple accounts at multiple banks, each banking relationship would be protected up to that level.
+Temporary high balances up to £1m and up to 6 months can also qualify for protection.
 European Union countries offer a €100,000 level of protection per customer and per banking relationship.

 Banks can and do compete with each other to attract new savers.
 It’s worthwhile to regularly check interest rates at competing banks.
 You may find a bank that is aggressive in its pursuit of new customers and is willing to pay a higher-than-average rate.

 A financial adviser who is familiar with banking systems around the world could also help you find a bank that offers a competitive interest rate and provides an appropriate amount of security and protection.
-At deVere Group, for instance, we can work with clients to not only select the best and most suitable banks, but we’re also well-placed to explore all the other available options to safeguard, grow and maximise savings beyond the, typically, low-interest bearing bank accounts.
+Your financial adviser can work with you to not only select the best and most suitable banks, but we’re also well-placed to explore all the other available options to safeguard, grow and maximise savings beyond the, typically, low-interest bearing bank accounts.